NaitLee/Cat-Printer/development.md

 This can ensure the simplicity of the core part.

 And the frontend is in a "old good" way, that use no "framework".

+The command-line interface (CLI) could invoke other commands, to help the process.
+Currently it may invoke `magick` and `gs`, for ImageMagick and Ghostscript respectively.

 My workspace stack is Linux/GNU/Artix/KDE/VSCodium, if you're interested.
 For Android, GNU/Linux is required, though.